 Is My Personal Information Secure?

-As a locksmiths we take all reasonable precautions to ensure that your personal information is kept safe from loss, unauthorized access, modification or disclosure.
+As a locksmiths we know about keeping things secure.
+We take all reasonable precautions to ensure that your personal information is kept safe from loss, unauthorized access, modification or disclosure.
 Among the steps taken to protect your information are:

 - premises security;

 - restricted file access to personal information to only those with a need to know;